zolfran/AgVend-Developer-Test/README.md

 ### Frontend Development
 - Create a user interface to interact with the above API endpoints.
 This environment is using Django HTML templates.
   - Navigate to the hello_world/templates directory.
 Here is where you will find the "add book" page (add_book.html) and the landing page (the first loaded screen you see) -- index.html.
 Make an update to the index.html and the environment should auto-save and update.
+  - There is currently a "bug" where after you add a book, the page doesn't redirect back to the index page.
+Add python logic in either the add_book function in /core/views.py to redirect the user to homepage after adding a new book, OR add html in the /templates/add_book.html that is a button that the user can click to get back to the homepage (index.html or url route "/").
   - Additional points for any interfaces built that are user-friendly and responsive.
   - Additional points if you add more HTML pages for more functionalities you build in the /core/views.py file.